pablodecm/phd_thesis/src/101_chapter_1.md

   such as the Standard Model, some non-zero zero-point energy originating from quantum fluctuations is expected.
-However, modern attempts to predict energy densities from QFT are at variance with the observed energy vacuum energy density, some of them differing in 120 orders of magnitude [@adler1995vacuum].
+However, modern attempts to predict energy densities from QFT are at variance with the observed energy vacuum energy density, some of them differing by 120 orders of magnitude [@adler1995vacuum].

-* **Naturalness, hierarchy and fine-tunning concerns**: as discussed at the beginning of [Section @sec:standard_model], the SM can be thought of the most general theory based on  a set symmetries, and its 19 parameters (or 26 accounting for neutrino masses
+* **Naturalness, hierarchy and fine-tuning concerns**: as discussed at the beginning of [Section @sec:standard_model], the SM can be thought of the most general theory based on  a set symmetries, and its 19 parameters (or 26 accounting for neutrino masses